lala-data/cmustudent-repository/mentalhealth_part2.md

 ## Conclusion
 It was a great experience preparing the project to make it interesting .
 I used Persona and Moodboards which remarkably enhanced my original story.
-Reviewers provided me valuable feedback which I never thought of.All of them were deeply interested in the subject and earnest in providing feedback.During the course of this week I will try to enhance it and make it much better.
+Reviewers provided me valuable feedback which I never thought of.All of them were deeply interested in the subject and earnest in providing feedback.During the course of this week I will try to enhance it and make it much better based on the feedback received.